Royce Williams: Navy Cross citation (upgraded from Silver Star)

-The President of the United States of America takes pleasure in presenting the Silver Star to Lieutenant Elmer Royce Williams, United States Navy, for conspicuous gallantry and intrepidity in action while leading in aerial flight a division of three jet fighter planes attached to Fighter Squadron SEVEN HUNDRED EIGHTY-ONE (VF-781), embarked in the U.S.S.
+The President of the United States of America takes pleasure in presenting the Navy Cross to Lieutenant Elmer Royce Williams (NSN: 0-463056), United States Navy, for extraordinary heroism in action while leading in aerial flight a division of three jet fighter planes attached to Fighter Squadron SEVEN HUNDRED EIGHTY-ONE (VF-781), embarked in the U.S.S.
 ORISKANY (CVA-34), in Korea, on 18 November 1952.
 While flying a combat patrol mission over Task Force 77 in the northeastern coastal waters of enemy-held North Korea, Lieutenant Williams demonstrated outstanding courage by placing himself and his accompanying planes between the Task Force and an attacking group of seven enemy MiG-15 aircraft, thereby protecting the Task Force from enemy attack.
 Having repelled the initial attack of enemy aircraft, he skillfully maneuvered his plane into position where he was able to make two firing passes on one of the enemy fighters.
 Breaking away after the second pass, he saw the enemy aircraft spiral into the sea.
 On a subsequent run he inflicted heavy damage to another enemy aircraft which was seen to smoke badly and retire immediately from action.
 Although his own plane was severely damaged by a direct 23-mm. hit from one enemy MiG-15 aircraft, he maneuvered to escape yet continued his direction of the engagement until he reached cloud cover in which he dodged the enemy and returned his almost uncontrollable aircraft on board the parent carrier.
-This skill and daring exhibited by Lieutenant Williams and his complete disregard for his own personal safety materially aided the accomplishment of the mission of the Task Force.
+This skill and daring exhibited by Lieutenant Williams and his completer disregard for his own personal safety materially aided the accomplishment of the mission of the Task Force.
 His courageous actions were at all times in keeping with the highest traditions of the United States Naval Service.